geerlingguy/ansible-role-java/README.md

 Set the version/development kit of Java to install, along with any other necessary Java packages.
 Some other options include are included in the distribution-specific files in this role's 'defaults' folder.

+    java_repos: []

+If set, the role will install the corresponding repositories according to the distribution.
+Options include `zulu`.

     java_home: ""

 If set, the role will set the global environment variable `JAVA_HOME` to this value.